micans/pick/README.md

 ### Caching the first row of a group

-This functionality is an extension of the general caching mechanism.
+This functionality is an extension of the general caching mechanism (`--pstore` in the previous section).
 With

 ```
---pgroup=<COLNAME>
+--group=<COLNAME>
+--group-first-ref=<COLNAME>
 ```

 After computing new columns, if any, pick will cache each row where column `<COLNAME>` assumes a new value (compared to the previous row), and then skip that row.
+With `--group` the reference row is simply the previous row.
-The skipped row is the first row of, and deemed to be the reference for, the group of consecutive rows that share the same value in column `<COLNAME>`.
+With `--group-first-ref` the skipped row is the first row of, and deemed to be the reference for, the group of consecutive rows that share the same value in column `<COLNAME>`.
-For subsequent rows in the group the operator `pload` will load data from the reference row.
+For subsequent rows in the group the operator `pload` will load data from the reference (previous or first) row.
 If there are no consecutive rows in the input where `<COLNAME>` assumes the same value then all rows will be skipped.